$OIDC^2$: Open Identity Certification with OpenID Connect: OIDC²: Open Identity Certification with oidc

 \subsubsection{Terminology}

 Consider a user of one application authenticating to a user of another application.
-The user authenticating himself is called the End-User (EU), his application is called the Client.
-The other user is called the Authenticating User (AU), and his application is called the Authenticating Party (AP).
-We also assume that the EU has an SSO identity provided by an OpenID Provider (OP) trusted by the AU.
-The terminology used for the EU, Client, and OP is consistent with the combined OAuth 2.0 and OIDC scenario described in \sect{sso}.
-However, OIDC² does not require this scenario.
+The user authenticating himself is called the \acf{eu}, his application is called the Client.
+The other user is called the \acf{au}, and his application is called the \acf{ap}.
+We also assume that the \ac{eu} has an \ac{sso} identity provided by an \acf{op} trusted by the \ac{au}.
+The terminology used for the \ac{eu}, Client, and \ac{op} is consistent with the combined OAuth 2.0 and \ac{oidc} scenario described in \sect{sso}.
+However, \ac{oidc²} does not require this scenario.